 The event is for families with children under 12 years old.
 There is live music, storytelling, and of course the big Easter egg roll.
-In 2009, the event attracted more than 30,000 families, so expect a big crowd if you plan to attend.
+Expect a big crowd if you plan to attend.

 If you can’t make it to the event, you can purchase a souvenir egg online at the White House Historical Association website.
 Each wooden egg is expertly crafted and includes the signatures of the President and First Lady.

 Tickets to the event are distributed through an online lottery system.
 Visit Recreation.gov to apply for the ticket lottery.

 As you can imagine, security is pretty intense for this event, so leave the food and beverages, coolers, duffel bags, etc. at home.

 The 2020 White House Easter Egg Roll will be held on Monday, April 13, 2020.

 White House Easter Egg Roll tickets are free to the public and can be requested through an online lottery opening Tuesday, February 18, 2020 at 10:00 a.m.
 EST, and closing on Monday, February 24, 2020 at 10:00 a.m.
 EST. Entering the lottery is free of charge, and winners will be notified via email no later than Wednesday, March 4, 2020.
 Tickets are not for sale or resale.